chanwutk/I24-postprocessing-lite/README.md

 ### Configuration setting
 The config setting is located in `parameters.json`.
 You may specify the following parameters:

-- `description`: give a short description of the run.
-This information will be saved to database as meta data
-- `raw_database`: name of the database where the raw fragments are read.
-Currently set as "trajectories"
-- `reconciled_database`: name of the database where the final results are written to.
-Currently set as "reconciled"
-- `raw_collection`: name of the collection from `raw_database` that houses the raw fragments.
-If not specified here it should be specified as function input (see below)
+- `raw_collection`: name of the input .JSON file.
+E.g., "RAW_i.json".
+The input file should be accessible from the main directory.
-- `reconciled_collection`: name of the collection from `reconciled_database` that houses the final trajectories.
-If not specified here it should be specified as function input (see below),
+- `reconciled_collection`: name of the output file.
+It will be saved as a JSON file in the main directory after running `pp_lite()`.
+- `stitcher_args`: min cost flow related parameters, subject to tuning.
+- `reconciliation_args`: trajectory rectification related parameters, subject to tuning.

 ## Core algorithms